Good Gaming Inc. Issues Correction to Press Release Regarding Its OTCQB Up-Listing

-KENNETT SQUARE, PA, July 15, 2021 /PRNewswire/ -- Good Gaming, Inc. (OTC MARKETS: GMER) (the "Company") today announced a correction to its press release issued on July 7, 2021, regarding its up-listing to the OTCQB® Venture Market.
+Kennett Square, PA, July 19, 2021 (GLOBE NEWSWIRE) -- Good Gaming, Inc. (OTC Pink: GMER) (the "Company") today announced a correction to its press release issued on July 7, 2021, regarding its up-listing to the OTCQB® Venture Market.

 In the course of its OTCQB application process, the Company received an electronic correspondence from OTC Markets, which it misconstrued.
 As a consequence, the company inadvertently believed it had satisfied all relevant requirements to accomplish the up-listing.
 In fact, the company was granted OTCIQ Access by OTC Markets after completing the necessary verifications.